thoth-station/stub-api/README.md

 ### Generate GRPC code

-If you used `pipenv install --dev` to install the gRPC tools, you could generate all the files required for gRPC client and server: `./run_codegen.py`
+You could generate all the files required for gRPC client and server: `./run_codegen.py`

 ## run Jaeger locally